My Personal Reading List:

 The Hitchhikers Guide to the Galaxy - Elon Musk said this is his favorite book and that he based his new AI tech Grok off this book so I was curious about his mind.

-Identity Trap by Yascha Mounk - I bought this book because of the identity politics chaos in our Western societies right now and wanted to learn more.
+Identity Trap by Yascha Mounk - I bought this book because of the identity political chaos in our Western societies right now and wanted to learn more.